knative/serving/docs/spec/spec.md

         - name: HELLO
           value: world
         - ...
+        volumeMounts: ...  # Optional
         livenessProbe: ...  # Optional
         readinessProbe: ...  # Optional

+      # +optional list of volumes that can be mounted by the container.
+      # Only volumes of type PersistentVolumeClaim are allowed.
+      volumes: ...
       # +optional concurrency strategy.
 Defaults to Multi.
       # Deprecated in favor of ContainerConcurrency.
       concurrencyModel: ...